-BELOW ARE SOME TIPS AND STRATEGIES for getting a good deal on a hotel room near Disneyland.
-Though the following list may seem a bit intimidating and may refer to players in the travel market that are unfamiliar to you, acquainting yourself with the conminar to you, acquainting yourself with the concepts and strategies will serve you well in the long run.
+FOLLOWING ARE SOME TIPS AND STRATEGIES for getting a good deal on a hotel room near Disneyland.
+Though the following list may seem a bit intimidating and may refer to players in the travel market that are unfamiliar to you, acquainting yourself with the concepts and strategies will serve you well in the long run.
 Simply put, the tips we provide for getting a good deal near Disneyland will work equally well at just about any other place where you need a hotel.
 Once you have invested a little time and have experimented with these strategies, you will be able to routinely obtain rooms at the best hotels and at the lowest possible rates.